Notes on Dreaming

 It is possible for people like me to stumble into a heaven.
 But it is hard for them to stay.

 Not all sentient dream characters are nice.
-But here we learn the meaning of consent.
+But even they must follow the rules.

 I dreamt the waking world had been invaded by aliens who could be seen only in dreams.
-And I woke up to that dream.
+And then I woke up.
+I’m pretty sure…